Belfry High School (Belfry, Kentucky): History

+Athletics

 The Pirate football team has been a source of pride for the community for many years.
 The Pirates first went to the state championship game in 1979 under then-head coach Dick Roddy, losing to Franklin-Simpson 33–0 in the Class 3A title In 1984, Belfry hired Phillip Haywood to be the new head coach.
 In his second season, the Pirates would make another run to the 3A state championship game, falling to Paducah Tilghman 29–14.
 The Pirates would return to the 3A title game again the following season, this time losing to Owensboro 14–0.
 Despite sustained success, the Pirates would not make another trip to state championship game until 2003, then in the 2A Class, winning the school's first-ever state championship 33–27 in an overtime thriller against Elizabethtown.
 2004 would see the Pirates claim their second-consecutive 2A state championship, knocking off Owensboro Catholic 28–21.
 The Pirates would return to the state championship game in 2007 as a member of the 3A class, where they remain today.
 That year, they would fall to Louisville Central 27–17.
 The Pirates would return to the state championship game in 2010, 2011, and 2012, all three times losing to Central (46–7, 15–14, and 12–6 (OT)).
 Belfry would then appear in the next four state championship games, making a total of seven consecutive trips to the 3A title game.
 In 2013, they would beat Wayne County 3–0 to claim the school's third state title.
 During the 2013 season, Coach Haywood was named USA Today's National Coach of the Year.
 In 2014, they would beat old foe Central 14–7 in a revenge game.
 In 2015, the Pirates steamrolled Lexington Catholic 43–0.
 The Pirates would cap the "4-peat" with a 52–31 win over Central in 2016.
 The Pirates would not return to the state championship game until 2019, when they would knock off Bell County 30–20.
 In 2021, the Pirates would knock off Paducah Tilghman 33–28 in a rematch of the 1985 state championship for their 8th, and most recent, state championship.
 Following the 2021 season, running back Isaac Dixon was named Kentucky Mr. Football, becoming the first, and only, Pirate to take home the honor.
 Coach Haywood is Kentucky's all-time winningest football coach and ranks 5th nationally in wins among active head coaches.